 - A Sakthivel, chairman, Apparel Export Promotion Council (AEPC) said the Reserve Bank of India’s decision to extend the scheme providing interest subsidy for pre- and post-shipment export credit up to March 2021 help the apparel sector to access cheaper loans.

 - Anup Mathew of Brand Club, an apparel manufacturing company in Bengaluru, said he was hoping for reduced interest rates besides the moratorium on loan repayment.
 With an annual turnover of ~, Mathew says that he runs two manufacturing units, employing nearly 100 people.
 But with the losses incurred in the past two months and the bleak sales outlook for the rest of 2020, he sees little chances to keep his factories afloat.

-The Stimulus provides most supportive actions in liquidity & guarantees, and unlike many other major economies, there is not much direct cash support or demand push.
-Over the medium term, the economy should get a reform boost, but recovery from the COVID19 shock will likely take longer.
+The Stimulus provides most supportive actions in liquidity & guarantees.
+Further, unlike many other major economies, there is not much direct cash support or demand push.
+Over the medium term, the economy should get a reform boost.
+However, recovery from the COVID-19 shock will likely take longer.